MAD9137/f2024/docs/modules/week10/swiftui-1.md

 ## Create a SwiftUI Project

 The following video tutorial series walks you through building your first iPhone app using SwiftUI.
 You will build a ToDo application while learning the fundamentals of using SwiftUI along the way.

+You learn about the basic structure of a SwiftUI application, and the use of View objects, the basic building block of a SwiftUI application.
+You will get an understanding of how to design a layout using Spacers, VStacks and HStacks.
+You will learn how to create basic shapes, Text Views, and Buttons; and you will see how to customize them using modifiers.

+You will also learn how to create Lists to display arrays of customized data, and build navigation into your app.

 The total time for this course is approximately 90 minutes.

 [Build Your First SwiftUI App in Under 90mins <Badge text="Pluralsight"/>](https://app.pluralsight.com/library/courses/build-first-swiftui-app/table-of-contents)